ChenYi99/EgoPlan/README.md

 ```bash
 bash scripts/eval_egoplan_video_llama.sh
 ```

+#### Tips for Evaluation Settings
+For models unable to process multiple video clips, please refer to the example code for [evaluating the vanilla Video-LLaMA](#evaluating-the-vanilla-video-llama).

+For models capable of processing multiple video clips, please refer to the example code for [evaluating the Video-LLaMA tuned on EgoPlan-IT](#evaluating-the-video-llama-tuned-on-egoplan-it).
+In our research paper, we have also used this setting for the vanilla Video-LLaMA to ensure a more consistent evaluation of our instruction-tuning approach.

 ### 5. Fine-tuning on EgoPlan-IT
 For increasing instruction diversity, in addition to EgoPlan-IT, we also include an additional collection of 164K instruction data following [Video-LLaMA](https://github.com/DAMO-NLP-SG/Video-LLaMA):